 Cut Settings for Cricut

 Cut settings are chosen by turning the dial on the top of the Cricut machine.
 The dots are called “half settings”.
-For the stencil material that I use, I created a custom setting.
-Many thanks to Shirlyn Leong of Cookies Art by Shirlyn for sharing her cut settings!
-We now have the perfect setting for the Cricut to cut this material.
+For the .007 stencil material that I use, I created a custom setting.
+Many thanks to Shirlyn Leong of Cookies Art by Shirlyn for sharing her cut settings for that material.
+We now have the perfect setting for the Cricut to cut this thicker material!

-Turn the dial to custom.
-Click Make It and follow the steps in the photos.
+When you are ready to cut, click Make It and follow the steps in the photos.

 These are the settings that work for my machines.
 If these setting don’t work for you, adjust the settings a bit until you find what does work.
 If you have questions, feel free to contact me.